YOU ARE NO LONGER ORDINARY

 In Christ Jesus, you are now holy, blameless and above reproach in God’s sight!

-Apostle Paul clearly presents this truth in Colossians 1:
+Apostle Paul clearly presents this truth.

 21 And you, who once were alienated and enemies in your mind by wicked works, yet now He has reconciled